ietf-rats/charter/ietf-rats-charter.md

 material and involve at least the system component, system component provider, and the relying authority.

-3. Standardize an information model for assertions/claims which provide information about system components characteristics scoped by the specified use-cases.
+3. Standardize an information model for evidence and attestations results scoped by the specified use-cases.

 4. Standardize data models that implement and secure the defined information model (e.g., CBOR Web Token structures [RFC8392], JSON Web Token structures [RFC7519]).

-5. Standardize interoperable protocols to securely convey assertions/claims.
+5. Standardize interoperable protocols to securely convey evidence and attestation results.

 6. Standardize interoperable data formats to securely declare and convey endorsements and reference values.